 Project Glossary

 The Glossary is a purpose built tool for managing project terms and their meanings, which can be included in documentation.
 If words defined in the Glossary are used in element or diagram notes, they will automatically appear as hyperlinks and the meaning will conveniently appear in a pop-up window.

-Learn More: Glossary

-Class Diagram

 A Class diagram can be used to model important concepts in the domain.
 The concepts are modeled using UML Classes, and names, descriptions and details such as attributes can be entered for each Class.
 The concepts can be related to each other using relationships such as Association and Generalization.
 These concepts can then be used throughout the model as a type of Glossary, including in element notes where they can be referenced.

-Learn More: Class Diagram

-Documentation

-Enterprise Architect has a powerful and flexible documentation generator that can produce Docx and RTF Word Processor files, PDF and HTML reports.
+Enterprise Architect has a feature rich and flexible documentation generator that can produce Docx and RTF Word Processor files, PDF and HTML reports.
 The terms defined in the Glossary or the Classes used to define the concepts can both be conveniently generated and included in documentation.
 In the case of terms defined in the Glossary, this includes the term Name, Description and Type.
 In the case of terms defined as Classes, it includes the term Name, Description and a variety of other information including Attributes, Tagged Values and Connections with other terms.
 A sophisticated template facility exists that provides a range of in-built templates and allows the user to create their own, defining styles, images and a wide range of other formatting options.

-Learn More: Documentation

 Interface Analysis

 Any complex system will typically have a number of interfaces; these can be any of a wide range of types, including user interfaces, component interfaces, application programming interfaces and hardware interfaces.
 Enterprise Architect has built-in facilities to model all these types of interface and they can be connected into a single articulated model.
 There is support for a wide range of user interfaces including applications, web pages, and hand held devices such as Tablets and Phones, including devices such as iPhones, Android and Windows phones.
 Business interfaces such as people outside the organization or business processes can also be modeled.

-This diagram shows the rich support for creating wireframe models of modern portable devices such as cell (mobile) phones and tablets.
-The toolbox has rich support for a wide range of pre-built controls applicable to the main types of devices in use including Apple and Android devices.
-Parts of the interface can be linked to other elements in the repository creating powerful traceability.

-Component Diagram

 A system is typically composed of a number of subsystems that are often connected to each other through known interfaces.
 These interfaces are where data or control signals are exchanged between the Components.
 These can be modeled using the Unified Modeling Language Interface element, which allows operations and services to be defined.
 Components can expose these Interfaces graphically in a diagram as Provided or Required interfaces, allowing the Components to be connected.

-Learn More: Component Diagram

-Deployment Diagram

 Hardware Nodes and Devices interface to other Nodes and Devices through published Interfaces.
 These can be described with UML Ports that can be used to describe aspects of the interface such as IP Addresses and Protocols.
 These describe the physical or virtual connections between the various pieces of hardware that make up the system.

 Learn More: Deployment Diagram